Federal Water Pollution Control Act (1972) or the Clean Water Act (CWA)

 EPA Region 4

-The final NPDES general permit for existing and new source discharges in the Eastern Portion of the outer continental shelf of the Gulf of Mexico, GMG460000, was issued on March 15, 2010.
-The permit expires on March 31, 2015.
+The final NPDES general permit for existing and new source discharges in the Eastern Portion of the outer continental shelf of the Gulf of Mexico, GMG460000, was issued in January, 2018.
+The permit expires in December, 2022.
 The permit applies to operators of leases seaward of the 200 meter water depth for offshore Alabama and Florida in the Eastern Planning Area and offshore Mississippi and Alabama in the Mobile and Viosca Knoll lease blocks in the Central Planning Area.
 Region 4 can be found at: https://www.epa.gov/aboutepa/about-epa-region-4-southeast.

 EPA Region 6

-The EPA Region 6 NPDES OCS General Permit No. GMG290000 was reissued with an effective date of October 1, 2012, expiring at midnight of September 30, 2017 [77 Fed.
-Reg.
-No. 196, p.
-61605].
+The EPA Region 6 NPDES OCS General Permit No. GMG290000 was reissued in October, 2017 and expires in September, 2022.
 The BSEE inspectors assist the EPA with NPDES offshore platform compliance.
 Additionally, the US Coast Guard Marine Safety Office conducts inspections.
-More information about offshore oil and gas discharge permits from Region 6 can be found at: http://www.epa.gov/region6/water/npdes/genpermit/index.htm and http://www.epa.gov/region6/6en/w/offshore/home.htm.
+More information about offshore oil and gas discharge permits from Region 6 can be found at: http://www.epa.gov/region6/water/npdes/genpermit/index.htm.

 EPA Region 9